The little church that could

 During that summer, the congregation more than tripled in size, by means of membership and financial contributions.
 Finally, in September that same year, it was decided that Christ Church would remain in Fort Meade to continue in the ministry for which God intended.

-Through the years, Christ Church, the little white church of Fort Meade, has been documented in several historical books, periodicals and was featured in a HBO Original movie.
+Through the years, Christ Church, the little church of Fort Meade, has been documented in several historical books, periodicals and was featured in a HBO Original movie.

 The church has undergone an exterior restoration thanks to a matching funds grant from the State of Florida in 2004.
 Rev. Hazelett served as priest-in-charge until his retirement in May, 2010.